Donor egg IVF makes parenthood possible

 Women who are unable to produce or use their own eggs require donated eggs.
 The following are some of the reasons why patients may turn to donor egg IVF.

 - Ovarian failure due to chemotherapy and/or radiation treatment

-Once the follicles (containing the eggs) are deemed ready or mature, often after 10-12 days of medications, the Egg Donor takes an injection of human chronic gonadotropin (hCG).
-This hormone replaces the woman’s normal LH surge and is necessary for the final maturation of the eggs so that the sperm can fertilize them.
+Once the egg-containing follicles are mature, usually after 10-12 days of medications, the donor takes an injection of human chronic gonadotropin (hCG).
+This hormone is necessary for the final maturation of the eggs.

-Once the required testing is completed, the Recipient starts a medication called Lupron (GnRH agonist) to suppress ovulation, then begins hormone stimulation with estradiol to prepare her uterine lining for implantation of the transferred embryo.
-Approximately 4 to 6 days before the embryo transfer, daily injections of progesterone begin in order to optimize the Recipient’s endometrium for implantation.
+The mother will then start a medication called Lupron (GnRH agonist) to suppress ovulation and begin hormone stimulation with estradiol to prepare her uterine lining for implantation.
+Approximately 4 to 6 days before the transfer, she will receive daily injections of progesterone.

 Donors come forward voluntarily.
 They are well-motivated and usually complete the treatment for egg donation.
 It is, however, completely within their rights to withdraw from treatment at any given time until egg retrieval.

 There may be a rare occasion when the donor does not produce enough follicles or stimulates too quickly.
-In either of these instances, the treatment cycle may be canceled due to poor donor response or due to high risk of ovarian hyperstimulation syndrome.
+In either of these instances, the treatment cycle may be canceled.
 If the treatment cycle is stopped the physician will discuss the circumstances and plans of another attempt will be considered.

 Contact us to learn more about conceiving with donor eggs.